JackSzwergold/Cheat-Sheets/content/SVN - Subversion Related Items.md

 Commit all files via `*` and add a message/note about the commit:

 	svn commit -m "First commit for content edit purposes." *

-***

-*SVN - Subversion Related Items (c) by Jack Szwergold; written on October 8, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*